geseib/awsnetworkshop/website/content/30-Setup/40-Deploy VPCs.md

 ## We will deploy five VPCs:

-- Three for our Development, Test, and Production environments.
+- One each for our Development, Test, and Production environments, for a total of three.
-- One for our shared services, such as VPC Endpoints and Hybrid DNS, and NAT Gateway.
+- One for our shared services, such as VPC Endpoints, Hybrid DNS, and NAT Gateway.
 - One emulating our Datacenter.

 ## Run CloudFormation template 1.tgw-vpcs.yaml to deploy the VPCs.